Passy Pie

 Cognitive scientists call it the picture superiority effect.
 Read a word and you have roughly a 10% chance of recalling it three days later.
 See an image and that jumps to 65%.
 By pairing a passphrase with a matching illustration you engage two memory systems at once: verbal and visual.
 This is dual coding theory, first proposed by Allan Paivio in 1971 and one of the most replicated findings in memory research.

-"Frozen Merlin throws an anvil!" is almost impossible to forget once you have seen a cartoon of it happening.
+"Cromwell's first carving" is almost impossible to forget once you've seen a cartoon of it happening.
 Your brain stores a scene, a story, a moment.
 The words are just labels for something you can already picture.

 The maths behind it